-Adafruit Prototyping Pi Plate Kit is an add on to make Prototyping an easier option with the Raspberry Pi
+Adafruit Prototyping Pi Plate Kit for Raspberry Pi

 A Prototyping Pi plate makes it easier to add more functions to the Pi , similar to the function of a Breadboard.

 Now that you’ve finally got your hands on a Raspberry Pi® , you’re probably itching to make some fun embedded computer projects with it.
 What you need is an add on prototyping Pi Plate from Adafruit, which can snap onto the Pi PCB (and is removable later if you wish) and gives you all sorts of prototyping goodness to make building on top of the Pi super easy.

 We added lots of basic but essential goodies.
 First up, there’s a big prototyping area, half of which is ‘breadboard’ style and half of which is ‘perfboard’ style so you can wire up DIP chips, sensors, and the like.
 Along the edges of the proto area, all the GPIO/I2C/SPI and power pins are broken out to 0.1″ stips so you can easily connect to them.
 On the edges of the prototyping area, all of the breakout pins are also connected to labeled 3.5mm screw-terminal blocks.
 This makes it easy to semi-permanently wire in sensors, LEDs, etc. There’s also a 4-block terminal block broken out to 0.1″ pads for general non-GPIO wiring.
 Finally, we had a little space remaining over the metal connectors so we put in an SOIC surface mount chip breakout area, for those chips that dont come in DIP format.

 This kit comes as a set of parts, a little soldering is required to put it together but its really easy, even a beginner can do it in 15-20 minutes or so.
 The Pi (and our kits) are meant to help us all learn skills, soldering is fun!
 Check out our tutorial for how to assemble